walmartlabs/concord-website/docs/plugins/docker.md

 ## Capturing the Output

-The `stdout` parameter can be used to capture the output of commands running in the Docker container:
+The `stdout` and `stderr` parameters can be used to capture the output of commands running in the Docker container:

 ```yaml
 - docker: library/alpine